status-im/wiki.status.im/docs/contributing/documenting.md

 <center><img src="../img/comparing-pr.png" /></center>

-Thank you so much for adding to our wonderful, open source, community-driven effort to bring Ethereum to the people!
+Thank you so much for adding to our wonderful, free (libre) open source, community-driven effort to bring Ethereum to the people!

 ## Documentation Guidelines